ameenslm/ameenslm/README.md

 Welcome to my GitHub profile!

-I’m Ameen, a passionate Geographer and an Aspiring Developer blending geospatial science, technology, and coding to solve complex challenges in disaster management and urban planning. 🌍💻
+I’m a passionate Geographer and an Aspiring Developer blending geospatial science, technology, and coding to solve complex challenges in disaster management and urban planning. 🌍💻

 ## 🚀 About Me